Fair Interval Scheduling of Indivisible Chores: Results for Arbitrary Number of Agents

-We will start with our result for path graphs.
-Recall that under identical and dichotomous valuations, each chore is either ``heavy'' (highly disliked) or ``light'' (less disliked) for all agents.
+We now show that when $n \geq 4$ and the valuations are additionally assumed to be dichotomous, we can prove an analog of \cref{thm:n_Agents_Identical} where the schedule can be computed in polynomial time.
+Recall that under identical, additive, and dichotomous valuations, each chore is either ``heavy'' (highly disliked) or ``light'' (less disliked) for all agents.
 We will assume that heavy chores are valued at $H$ while the light chores are valued at $L$ by each agent; thus, $H < L \leq 0$.
-We show that for four or more agents with identical dichotomous valuations and a path graph, an \EF{1} and maximal schedule can be efficiently computed.

-\begin{restatable}[Path graph and identical dichotomous vals]{theorem}{nAgentsIdenticalDichotomous} For any $n \geq 4$, there is a polynomial-time algorithm that, given any \CSP{} instance with $n$ agents with identical, dichotomous, and additive valuations and an arbitrary path graph, returns an \EF{1} and maximal schedule. \end{restatable}
+\begin{restatable}[Path graph and identical dichotomous vals]{theorem}{nAgentsIdenticalDichotomous} For any $n \geq 4$, there is a polynomial-time algorithm that, given any \CISP{} instance with $n$ agents with identical, dichotomous, and additive valuations and an arbitrary path graph, returns an \EF{1} and maximal schedule. \end{restatable}

 Our algorithm for establishing \Cref{thm:n_Agents_Identical_Dichotomous} consists of three phases (see Algorithm~\ref{alg:Identical_Dichotomous}):

 \paragraph{Phase 1: Grouping agents into meta agents} The algorithm starts by partitioning the $n$ agents into pairs (if $n$ is even) or pairs and one triple (if $n$ is odd).
 We refer to each such group as a \emph{meta agent}.